Exoceus/Exoceus/README.md

 # Hi there, I'm Jatin Mehta 👋
 - 💻 Currently a doing an undergrad in CS at the Univeristy of Waterloo (w/ Co-op).
-- ⛳ In 2020, I made OppHub ([Site](https://www.opp-hub.com/), [Repo](https://www.github.com/exoceus/opphub)).
+- 🏎️ Working on building an autonomous race car at MIT-PITT-RW design team which has gone on Monza Circuit (Official F1), Indianapolis Motor Speedway and Las Vegas Motor Speedway.

 ## Past
+- **Interned at Cradle**, an early stage startup which was work at the intersection of gaming and Web3/blockchain, where I
+- ⛳ For a year, I continually designed and developed OppHub ([Site](https://www.opp-hub.com/), [Repo](https://www.github.com/exoceus/opphub)) into a platform which was used by over 10,000 students across 80+ countries.
+- **Interned at RBC** where I worked on an internal web app using React, TypeScript and WebSockets
-- **Interned at Zappos Family of Companies** : Joined the Machine Intelligence team to develop an automated pipeline to develop 3D models for AR features which were released to over a million users. and **Interned at RBC** where I worked on an internal web app using React, TypeScript and WebSockets
+- **Interned at Zappos Family of Companies** : Joined the Machine Intelligence team to develop an automated pipeline to develop 3D models for AR features which were released to over a million users.
-- Attended 8 hackathons and built too many (useless) projects.
+- Attended 8 hackathons and built many (mostly useless) projects.
 - Co-founded a med-tech startup as a part of the RyersonU's Basecamp Business Incubator Program.

 ## Contact